mdi-bbm/FMAGJ/README.md

 Tools to calculate benchmarks, save and analyze results.

-See `scripts` module for examples.
+See `benchmark` module for examples.

 ## Using MLFlow